Section Menu

 Q. What are the next reporting dates for regional accreditation?

 A. The College submitted a Fifth-Year Interim Report (FYIR) consisting of an abbreviated compliance certification and an impact report for the College's QEP, to SACSCOC in March 2021.
-The College's next decennial reaffirmation Compliance Report will be due to SACSCOC in the fall of 2024.
+The Fifth-Year Interim Report report was accepted by SACSCOC without recommendations.
+The College's next decennial reaffirmation Compliance Report will be submitted to SACSCOC in September 2024.

 Q. Where do I go for more information?